iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ## Clone

-Users can clone a volume by create a PVC while adding a dataSource that linked to an existing PVC in the same namespace.
+Users can clone a persistent volume (PV) by creating a PVC while adding a dataSource linked to an existing PVC in the same namespace.

 For example: